aws-samples/serverless-patterns/eventbridge-to-appsync-events/README.md

     * Allow SAM CLI to create IAM roles with the required permissions.
     * Enter the **HTTP endpoint** for the existing Event API (AppSync Console > {{Your Events API }} > Settings > HTTP > Copy)
     * Enter the **API Key** used to connect to your HTTP endpoint (AppSync Console > {{Your Events API }} > Settings > Copy API Key)
+    * Keep default values to the rest of the parameters.

     Once you have run `sam deploy --guided` once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.